carlvangestel/-Genomic-workflows-for-taxonomy/RAD_GBS_sequencing_with_reference_genome/03_read_mapping/README.md

 note:Filtering these reads therefore removes both types indiscriminately, which is appropriate for standard analyses but may discard biologically relevant information in studies focused on structural variation.

+Unmapped reads are sequencing reads that could not be aligned to the reference genome Secondary alignments occur when a read can map to multiple locations in the genome with similar alignment scores (One alignment is chosen as the primary alignment
+The remaining alternative alignments are marked as secondary) Supplementary alignments represent split alignments, where different parts of a single read map to separate genomic locations.

 ```bash
 Sort and index bam file
 run_filter_bam.sh